 Fortum entered the Polish market in 2003.
-In the heating and cooling businesses there are three CHP plants and over 800 km of district heating networks, which serve around 360,000 households in the cities of Plock, Wroclaw, Czestochowa, Zabrze and Bytom.
-The overall electricity generation capacity reaches 233 MW and the heat generation capacity is over 998 MW.
-In 2019 Fortum had approximately 560 employees in Poland.
+In the heating and cooling businesses, there are two CHP plants and over 940 km of district heating networks, which serve around 360,000 households in the cities of Plock, Wroclaw, Czestochowa, Zabrze, and Bytom.
+The overall electricity generation capacity reaches 145 MW, and the heat generation capacity is over 568 MW.
+In 2022 Fortum had approximately 630 employees in Poland.

-Fortum's CHP plant in Czestochowa, that was built from the ground up, was opened in 2010.
-The CHP plant uses coal and biomass as source of energy.
+Fortum's CHP plant in Czestochowa, which was built from the ground up, was opened in 2010.
+The CHP plant uses coal and biomass as sources of energy.

-In September 2018 Fortum inaugurated a new multi-fuel CHP plant in Zabrze.
+In September 2018, Fortum inaugurated a new multi-fuel CHP plant in Zabrze.
 The new power plant complies with high environmental and BAT (Best Available Technology) standards.
-The plant provides district heating to some 70,000 households in Zabrze and Bytom, in southeastern Poland.
-The new investment replaced the outdated, purely coal-fired units in Zabrze, and it enhanced the two cities' energy production efficiency.
-The new plant has production capacity of 225 megawatts, and the annual production is estimated to amount to approximately 730 gigawatt hours (GWh) of electricity and 550 GWh of heat.
+The plant provides district heating to some 70,000 households in Zabrze and Bytom, in the Silesia region in southeastern Poland.
+The new investment replaced the outdated, purely coal-fired units in Zabrze and enhanced the two cities' energy production efficiency.
+The new plant has a production capacity of 225 MW, and the annual production is estimated to amount to approximately 464 GWh of electricity and 986 GWh of heat.

-Fortum sells also gas and electricity to both: business clients and individual customers.
-The total number of clients Fortum provides with gas and electricity is nearly 100,000.
-Fortum draws on experience from Nordic markets in order to ensure sustainable and the highest level of quality solutions to its customers.
+Fortum also sells gas and electricity to both: business clients and individual customers.
+The total number of clients Fortum provides with gas and electricity amounts to above 100,000.
+Fortum draws on experience from Nordic markets to ensure sustainably and the highest quality solutions to its customers.